louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 # Flexicast flow memberhsip management {#sec-leave}

-A Flexicast QUIC source exactly knows the set of receivers listening to a specific flexicast flow.
+Thanks to the FC_STATE frame, a Flexicast QUIC source knows the set of receivers listening to a specific flexicast flow.
 Receivers MAY decide, at any point in time during the communication, to leave the flexicast flow.
 However, receivers SHOULD only leave a flexicast flow only if network conditions are not met to ensure a good quality of experience for the applications.
-The exact metrics defining "good enough network conditions" is out of scope of this document, and MUST be provided by the application.
+The exact metrics defining "good enough network conditions" is out of scope of this document.

 ## Receiver-side management

-Receivers leave a flexicast flow membership by sending an FC_STATE frame with the LEAVE action.
+Receivers leave a flexicast flow by sending an FC_STATE frame with the LEAVE action.
 Upon reception of this frame, the Flexicast QUIC source MUST NOT consider anymore the receiver as a member of the flexicast flow, and it MUST continue transmitting data through the unicast path with the receiver.
-The receiver SHOULD drop any path state for the flexicast flow regarding.
+The receiver SHOULD drop any path state for the flexicast flow regarding this flexicast flow.
 The finite-state machine on the receiver-side MUST be reset to the same state as when it received the FC_ANNOUNCE for the first time.

 A receiver that previously left a flexicast flow MAY attempt to join again the same flow by restarting the phases from {{sec-join-fc-flow}}.
-Receiving a new FC_KEY is mandatory if the Flexicast QUIC source uses group-key management systems to ensure backward and forward secrecy.
+_TODO: OB, on ne parle pas de ceci dans cette version du draft, je supprimerais cette phrase Receiving a new FC_KEY is mandatory if the Flexicast QUIC source uses group-key management systems to ensure backward and forward secrecy.

-Applications SHOULD provide a mechanism to avoid malicious receivers to periodically join and leave the same flexicast flow to saturate the Flexicast QUIC source.
+_TODO: OB, move to security considerations Applications SHOULD provide a mechanism to avoid malicious receivers to periodically join and leave the same flexicast flow to saturate the Flexicast QUIC source.

 ## Source-side management

 At any point in time, the Flexicast QUIC source MAY decide to unilaterally remove a receiver from a flexicast flow, by sending an FC_STATE frame with the LEAVE action.
-A malicious receiver might decide to ignore the frame; that is why this decision is done unilaterally, since for the source, the receiver is out of the flexicast flow.
+_TODO: OB, je ne mettrais pas cette phrase, ce sera à discuter en security considerations A malicious receiver might decide to ignore the frame; that is why this decision is done unilaterally, since for the source, the receiver is out of the flexicast flow.

 Reasons to decide on the source-side to remove receivers from the flexicast flow include:
 - A receiver is a bottleneck on the flexicast flow, i.e., the bit-rate of the flexicast flow becomes too low because of this receiver.
   In that case, the bottleneck receiver is removed from the specific flexicast flow.
-The source can continue distributing the content either through the unicast path with this receiver, or by letting the receiver join another flexicast flow which transmits data at a lower bit-rate.
+The source can continue distributing the content either through the unicast path with this receiver, or by letting the receiver join another flexicast flow.
 - A receiver experiences too many losses.
 Receivers send feedback to the source.
 Too many losses degrade the quality of experience for the applications.
   To recover from them, there is a need for retransmissions, which can take up to several RTTs.
-The source SHOULD decive to remove the receiver from the flexicast flow and continue receiving data through unicast, even temporarilly.
+The source SHOULD decide to remove the receiver from the flexicast flow and continue receiving data through unicast, even temporarilly.
 A reason why it would be better to continue through the unicast path is that the underlying IP multicast tree may be failing.

+_TODO: à discuter en security considerations
 The two aforementionned reasons could include malicious receivers whishing to degrade the overall performance of communication through the flexicast flow.
 By letting the source unilaterally decide to remove receivers from a flexicast flow, the impact of malicious receivers is limited.